Cushinstown

-Cushinstown is a townland which, together with Roadmain and Curraghtown is in the parish of Duleek, County Meath, Ireland.
+Cushinstown is a townland which, together with Roadmain and Curraghtown, is in the parish of Duleek, County Meath, Ireland.
 This entity is not, at any point geographically attached to the main part of the parish, so it might be said that these townlands are an "off-shore island of Duleek Parish".
 To confuse things further, the part of Cushinstown townland which extends from the stream at Schoolhouse towards "The Snail Box" is in Curraha parish.
 However, broadly speaking, the locality known as Cushinstown embraces those townlands which form the catchment area for the local school.
+Cushinstown is in a civil parish of the same name.

 Transport

 The principal roads to Cushinstown are from Ardcath, Curraha, Garristown, Duleek/Drogheda and Slane/Dublin.
 The Dublin/Slane road N2 is one of the straightest in Ireland.
 Popular belief is that this straight road was built to facilitate trips in either direction by King George IV, who reputedly had a mistress in Slane - so "Route d'Amour" might not be an inappropriate title.
 Also along this route was Kilmoon ballroom, Cushinstown's ballroom of romance which flourished in the 1950s and 1960s.
 Kilmoon Cross has been a main thoroughfare for travellers since at least the late 1700s.
 The Cusack family had one of their principal homes here for several centuries.